My friends and family would complain, “When are you getting a cell phone? Join the modern world already!”

 Two years after that initial cell-phone experience, I met a man who worked for one of the largest phone companies in the United States.
 We got to talking about, of all things, cell phones.
 He told me that he never EVER puts a cell phone up to his face.
 He also said that cell phone tower repair contractors are warned not to spend more than one hour inside the cell phone tower.
 One hour?
 I was shocked!

-I read an interesting article that stated working on a cell phone tower is one of the most lethal jobs in the United States with between one and four casualties per month.
+Interestingly, I read an article that highlighted working on a cell phone tower as one of the most lethal jobs in the United States with between one and four casualties per month.
 Those casualties are due to “falling.”
-I can’t help but wonder why these workers are falling in such large numbers (much higher than loggers).
-Is something happening to their brain and nervous system while they are up there near the cell phone tower?
+I can’t help but wonder why these workers are falling in such large numbers.
+Is something happening to their brain and nervous system while they are up there in the cell phone tower?

-Radiofrequency and electromagnetic frequencies (EMFs) are directly responsible for the heating effect that happens to human tissue; the same heating effect I felt on my face when using a cell phone for the first time.
+Radiofrequency and electromagnetic frequencies (EMFs) are directly responsible for the heating effect that happens to human tissue; the same heating effect I felt on my face when using a cell phone for the first time in 2005.
 Maybe the towers are frying the workers brains and disorienting them.
-They may need to wear protective gear and radiation suits before climbing up there to work.
+They may need to wear protective gear and radiation suits before climbing up to work.

-Back here on the ground, people talk on cell phones for hours.
-Most of the people I know have even gotten rid of their landlines and use their cell phone for all communication.
+Back here on the ground, I see people talking on their cell phones for hours!
 Some folks even use those blue tooth thingies that concentrate ALL of that low level radiation and EMFs onto the side of their head.
 Egads!
-It may look cool, but I don’t think its smart.
+I don’t think its smart – especially NOT for the soft tissue in your brain.

 The National Cancer Institute says, “Cell phones emit radiofrequency energy, a form of non-ionizing electromagnetic radiation, which can be absorbed by tissues closest to where the phone is held.
 A recent study showed that when people used a cell phone for 50 minutes, brain tissues on that same side of the head metabolized more glucose than did tissues on the opposite side of the brain.”